Click to view a full size picture (opens in a new tab)

 I used 600 mAh low self-discharge NiMh AA cells.

-Charging seemed to go pretty well, however the batteries didn’t hold charge less than a few month which is not as long as expected.
+Charging seemed to go pretty well, however the batteries held charge less than a few weeks.

 So I decided to measure the charging process, i.e. charging current and cell voltage over a period of several hours.
 It then appeared that the NiMh cells weren’t charged much more than about 100 mAh in 45 minutes.
 Charging then more or less stopped.

 Looking for information regarding charging NiMh and NiCd cells I found a publication (*) which made me decide to change the batteries for 700 mAh NiCd cells.
-Measuring the charging process again, I saw a very different pattern.
+Measuring the charging process again, I saw a very different charging pattern (voltage increase over time).

 It now charges an empty pack with about 500 mAh in 4 hours.
 We’ll see how it holds charge now.